Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 }
 ```

-Next in the Service Contract as stated above we have an interface which specifies six functions and two events:
+Next in the Service Contract as stated above we have an interface that specifies six functions and two events:

 1. `transfer`: This function transfers tokens from the caller's address to a specified recipient's address.
-It takes two arguments: the recipient's address and the amount of tokens to transfer.
+It takes two arguments: the recipient's address and the number of tokens to transfer.
 It returns a boolean value indicating whether the transfer was successful.

 2. `approve`: This function allows a designated spender address to withdraw tokens from the caller's address.
 It takes two arguments: the spender's address and the amount of tokens to approve.
 It returns a boolean value indicating whether the approval was successful.